Milky Way Satellite Census. IV. Constraints on Decaying Dark Matter from Observations of Milky Way Satellite Galaxies: Discussion

 Meanwhile, \citet{2008.09615} found that DDM can resolve the $S_8$ tension for $\tau = 56\Gyr$ and $\epsilon \approx 0.007$ ($V_{\rm kick} \approx 10^3\kms$) by combining \emph{Planck} CMB lensing and power spectra, BAO data, and Type-Ia Supernovae with KIDS1000+BOSS+2dfLenS measurements of $S_8$. \citet{Abellan210212498} found that this conclusion is robust to the inclusion of additional cosmological and experimental constraints, and that it can potentially explain the anomalous Xenon1T electron recoil excess \citep{Aprile200609721,Kannike200610735}.

 Our analysis excludes $\tau < 18\Gyr$ for $V_{\rm kick} = 20\kms$ ($\epsilon \approx 10^{-4}$); this value of $V_{\rm kick}$ is significantly lower than those preferred by the $H_0$ and $S_8$ analyses described above.
 Because the impact of DDM on small-scale structure becomes more severe for larger values of $V_{\rm kick}$, we can extremely conservatively interpret this fiducial constraint on $\tau$ as a limit on the DDM models considered by, e.g., \citet{1903.06220} and \citet{2008.09615}.
-As shown by the crosshatched regions in \figref{constraint}, this approximately halves the viable DDM parameter space reported by \citet{2008.09615}.\footnote{Note that the posterior from \citet{2008.09615} is prior-limited and not strongly constrained as a function of $\tau$.} In practice, we expect our constraints on $\tau$ to become much more stringent for these models; for example, because halos with characteristic virial velocities of $\mathcal{O}(V_{\rm kick})$ are affected by DM decays, the $V_{\rm kick}\approx 10^3\kms$ model considered by \citet{2008.09615} should significantly affect the structure and abundance of halos that host MW-mass and even larger galaxies.
+As shown by the crosshatched regions in \figref{constraint}, this disfavors the preferred DDM parameter space reported by \citet{2008.09615} for low values of $\tau$ and $V_{\mathrm{kick}}$.\footnote{Note that the posterior from \citet{2008.09615} is prior-limited and not strongly constrained as a function of $\tau$.} In practice, we expect our constraints on $\tau$ to become much more stringent for these models.
+For example, because halos with characteristic virial velocities of $\mathcal{O}(V_{\rm kick})$ are affected by DM decays, we expect that the $V_{\rm kick}\approx 10^3\kms$ model considered by \citet{2008.09615} would significantly affect the structure and abundance of halos that host MW-mass and even larger galaxies.
 In turn, structure on dwarf galaxy scales is likely completely different than in CDM (and therefore incompatible with MW satellite data) for all values of $\tau$ preferred by these analyses, though dedicated future work is necessary to quantify this claim.